mlresearch/v130/_posts/2021-03-18-karolina-dziugaite21a.md

 ---
-title: " On the role of data in PAC-Bayes "
+title: " On the role of data in PAC-Bayes bounds"
 abstract: " The dominant term in PAC-Bayes bounds is often the Kullback-Leibler divergence between the posterior and prior.
 For so-called linear PAC-Bayes risk bounds based on the empirical risk of a fixed posterior kernel, it is possible to minimize the